 “I’ll explain it in a few minutes.”
 He closed the front door then turned back to his wife.
 “I have to talk to Curt for a few minutes first.”

-I sat across from Mr. Williams.
+We returned to his office and I sat across from Mr. Williams.
 “Is there anything you have questions about, Curt?”

 “Where is this temporary foster home I’m being sent to?
 What’s it like?
 How long will I be there?
 How will I get to school?
 What about seeing my doctor about my arm?
 What about my backpack and books and computer?
 How…”